 - Document Search: Accounting and financial firms handle huge volumes of forms and documents, especially during tax and audit times.
-The ability to locate the right documents can save precious amounts of time.
+The ability to locate the right file, in the cloud or on local drives, can save precious amounts of time.

 - Automated Workflows: Automation of processes needed to review, approve, and electronically sign documents can remove bottlenecks in the business system and increase efficiency.

-Document management is important to HR departments and hiring agencies, as these teams serve as a repository of company employment and labor law documents.
+A document management system is essential in HR departments and hiring agencies, as these teams serve as a repository of company employment and labor law documents.

-- Automation: HR deals with repetitive tasks and processes for every candidate and employee, so automation in document management gives HR staff more time to focus on other activities.
+- Automation: HR deals with repetitive tasks and processes for every candidate and employee, so automation in the document management software gives HR staff more time to focus on other activities.

 - Document Indexing: HR staff can add custom fields to tag or label candidates or employees for their unique skills and experiences.
 They are able to find qualified people faster when job positions become available.